- Born as John Marcellus Huston, August 5, 1906, in Nevada, Missouri, USA.

 John Huston also was honored with a small square by the Cuale River Island's Cultural Center, where he was immortalized with a statue of himself sitting in a typical film director's chair.

-John Huston, as the poet he was, he always described his home located in Las Caletas, as a refuge, more than a normal house.
+John Huston, like the poet he was, he always described his home located in Las Caletas, as a refuge, more than a normal house.
 He also said during the interview with Waldemar Verdugo for Vogue: "I have no idea how I got to this point in my life, but I am happy to have arrived precisely here".

 His work made this land known worldwide, it was no longer a traditional fishing village, but the dreamland of a famous Hollywood director and the most famous actors and actresses, and this attracted so many visitors, the city and its surroundings were transformed.

-Puerto Vallarta is nowadays a tourism metropolis, and a much of this is thanks to the influence of John Huston's work and the love he gave this land.
+Puerto Vallarta is nowadays a tourism metropolis, and much of this is thanks to the influence of John Huston's work and the love he gave this land.

 More interesting information: